vinay-jain-1/ml-capstone-real-estate-price-prediction/README.md

 - Apply hyperparameter tuning using GridSearchCV
 - Feature importance derivation and definition
 - Plot views using matplotlib and seaborn libraries
-- Able to interpret findings and document/showcase findings to business counterparts
+- Able to interpret findings and document/showcase findings in business terms